SmidgeonE/Stovepipe/thunderstore package/README.md

 # Changelog

+3.1.2 - Added probability creep, this modifies the probability so its less likely to jam again right after another jam, this can be adjusted in the config, as well as a flat-out stopping of any jams after a certain number of shots after it has already jammed.

 3.1.1 - Added stovepipes to open bolt weapons (with debug).
 Fixed issue with double-feeding on integrated magazine weapons.
 Lots of new high-quality default positions for handguns, and shotguns thanks to @drummerdude2003.

 3.1.0 - Added Double Feeds to Handguns.
 Added Stovepipes to Tube Fed Shotguns.
 Added Handgun Debug Mode.
 Added Tube Fed Shotgun Debug Mode.